Sakitoshi/retropie-crt-tvout/README.md

 composite out of the raspberry pi are very limited.

 #### systems (and emulator) configured and tested:
-- arcade (finalburn alpha and mame 2003. if the game native vertical resolution is 480 or less)
+- arcade (finalburn alpha/neo and mame 2003. if the game native vertical resolution is 480 or less)
 - atari 8bit computers (atari800)
 - atari 2600 (stella)
 - atari 5200 (atari800)